statmike/vertex-ai-mlops/MLOps/readme.md

 </td></tr></table></div>

 ---
-## Pipeline Patterns - Puttinng Concepts Together Into Common Workflows
+## Pipeline Patterns - Putting Concepts Together Into Common Workflows

 A series of notebook based workflows that show how to put all the concepts from the material above into common workflows: